 As I explain in the introduction, when we return to Jean's, who has a "male-identified body," dorm room to see their clothes, they tell me that they have to change immediately.
 They hate their outfit, they're wearing gray on gray, it's like a jumpsuit.
 They seem frustrated until they pull on their pink Gravity Falls tank top and sit down on their bed.
 Jean tells me about the pink tank top: "it makes me feel more feminine because it makes my BODY feel more feminine and then for me that is what androgyny is, and for me its an attempt to become feminine without being uncomfortable with femininity like we talked about before."
 Jean explains to me that they use clothing to gender their body in order to avoid feelings of dysphoria.
 They have been on hormone replacement therapy (HRT) for several months now.

-Jean said that when they feel particularly dysphoric they put on this pink tank top with characters from the show Gravity Falls, a little girl and pig, on it.
-I acknowledge that I may have made Jean feel uncomfortable in their clothing, which is why they insisted on changing, or they could have simply begun to feel more comfortable conveying their femininity to me after speaking for an hour.
+Jean said that when they feel particularly dysphoric21 they put on this pink tank top with characters from the show Gravity Falls, a little girl and pig, on it.
+I acknowledge that I may have made Jean feel uncomfortable in their clothing, which is why they insisted on changing, or they could have simply begun to feel more comfortable conveying their femininity to me after speaking for an hour.22

 "So for me, when I'm creating androgyny...it kind of gets rid of my dysphoria.
 It's an attempt to go somewhat feminine, but not so much that I become uncomfortable."
 Even though Jean acknowledges that the tank top probably doesn't change anyone's perception of them, they say that looking at their arm in that top makes their arm appear more feminine to them in relation to the top.
 I infer that in this context, Jean meant that other people still perceived Jean's body as masculine in this tank top as it was in any other clothing.
 However, for Jean, they felt softer and their shoulders became more narrow to them.
 Jean explained it by saying that because this tank top is so clearly feminine, they felt that they couldn't even try to be masculine in this tank top, so they allow themselves to act in a more feminine manner.
-In this tank top, Jean both experiences their body as more feminine and behaves more femininely.
-They contrasted this experience in this pink tank top to a white tank top, "wifebeaters" was the term they used, with masculinity they almost feel like they have to behave in a more masculine way and act tougher while they are in the "wifebeater" than when they are in this pink tank top.
+In this tank top, Jean both experiences their body as more feminine and behaves more femininely.23 They contrasted this experience in this pink tank top to a white tank top that they also wear often.
+Jean explains that because they typically associate white tank tops, "wifebeaters" was the term they used, with masculinity they almost feel like they have to behave in a more masculine way and act tougher while they are in the "wifebeater" than when they are in this pink tank top.

 Jean has told me that they wear the pink tank top as a way avoid the pain of dysphoria during this parallel process of their body becoming more feminine due to HRT.
-They even said that
+They even said that the tank top calms them when they put it on.
+I experience this effect, as Jean seems calmer once they change into it, after the frustration they expressed about their previous gray on gray outfit.

-&lt;sup>21 I want to indicate that Jean uses the term dysphoria in reference to themselves to describe these feelings.
+21 I want to indicate that Jean uses the term dysphoria in reference to themselves to describe these feelings.

-$^{22}$ As I indicate in the introduction, Jean uses pajamas to avoid being gendered, and they don't consider this tank top to be pajamas.
+22 As I indicate in the introduction, Jean uses pajamas to avoid being gendered, and they don't consider this tank top to be pajamas.

-&lt;sup>23 Due to the HRT, as Jean wears this tank top, their body is actually physically becoming more feminine with it.
+23 Due to the HRT, as Jean wears this tank top, their body is actually physically becoming more feminine with it.